LucasSiqz/Book-app/README.md

 - `build-storybook`: create the build version of storybook

 ## API
-Thia app use the [Google Books](https://developers.google.com/books/docs/v1/using)' API.
+This app use the [Google Books](https://developers.google.com/books/docs/v1/using)' API.